 Many firms within the legal community may suffer a similar vacuum of leadership, if and when their founders decide to step aside.
 “Are these firms developing leaders to substitute their iconic founder partners?” asks Butani.
 “I accept it’s not easy, but the large law firms have a task cut out for themselves on succession.”

 Several younger lawyers whose parents or family members are promoters or managing partners at law firms have already become embedded in those firms.
 These include lawyers such as Dhruv Anand (Anand and Anand), Badri Narayanan (Lakshmikumaran & Sridharan), Natashaa Shroff, Shweta Shroff Chopra and her husband Naval Chopra (SAM & Co), and Rishabh Shroff (Cyril Amarchand Mangaldas).

-“When there are families and children involved, then the successor is the child – it’s a no-brainer,” says Anand.
+“When there are families and children involved, then the successor is the child – it’s a no-brainer,” says Bithika Anand.
 “I don’t see a firm where if they have children, they are thinking of succession through other ways.”

 While there is nothing inherently wrong with qualified, capable family members assuming leadership positions, many lawyers say the existence of a glass ceiling for non-family members is frustrating.

 “I knew people who had been in the system for 30 years and still hadn’t become equity partners,” says Chopra, with reference to one family-controlled firm.
 “I asked them why, and they said they would have had to pay an extortionate amount to buy equity.”

 “These are proprietary organizations, and no one wants to get rid of the power, influence and money that you can get by being in control,” says Vivek Chandy, joint managing partner at JSA, who moved to the firm 10 years ago.
 “That’s the idea behind not letting people go beyond a particular point.